brunoliveiradev/Orders-API-Challenge-GoExpertPostGrad/README.md

    cd GoExpertPostGrad-Orders-Challenge
    ```

 3. Use the Makefile to build and start the services.
-Run the command below to start the development environment:
+Run the command below to start the development environment in the root folder:
    ```sh
    docker compose up --build -d
    ```